Great Barrier Reef World Heritage Listing

 The Australian Government submitted an update to the State of Conservation of the Great Barrier Reef Report in March 2023.
 This included information about key policy changes to protect the Great Barrier Reef since the reactive monitoring mission.

-The Reactive Monitoring Mission Report and other inputs informed the UNESCO World Heritage Committee’s decision to not place the Great Barrier Reef on the List of World Heritage in Danger at its September 2023 meeting.
+The Reactive Monitoring Mission Report and commitments made by the Australian and Queensland Governments in response to the report informed the UNESCO World Heritage Committee’s decision to not place the Great Barrier Reef on the List of World Heritage in Danger at its September 2023 meeting.
+As part of its decision, the World Heritage Committee also requested that a progress report on the implementation of the commitments made be submitted by 1 February 2024 for consideration at the next meeting.

-The Queensland Government is committed to achieving the 2050 water quality targets and seeing a reduction in overall pollutant discharge through the Queensland Reef Water Quality Program.
+The Queensland Government is committed to achieving the Reef water quality targets and seeing a reduction in overall pollutant discharge through the Queensland Reef Water Quality Program.
 It also continues to take decisive action against climate change, setting bold but achievable targets to continue reducing emissions while creating jobs.

 The Queensland Government will continue to work with the Australian Government to take strong action to further protect the Reef ahead of the next World Heritage Committee meeting.